micmejia/bible-dump/NKJV/1 John/1 John 1.md

 If we confess our sins, He is faithful and just to forgive us _our_ sins and to cleanse us from all unrighteousness.

 ###### 10
-If we say that we have not sinned, we make Him a liar, and His word is not in us. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 1 John 1:4 NU, M _our_
+If we say that we have not sinned, we make Him a liar, and His word is not in us.